piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 4. Choose a random gift from the list
 5. "Move" it to the stocking

 We have created a scaffolding code below for this function with marked places where each piece of code should go.
-This code would not work yet, but we will work on this.
+This code does not work yet, but we will fix that in a minute.
 Copy the snippet below to the `run.csx` file in your function:

 ```cs
 using System;